Where were you at 8:45 am ET, September 11, 2011?

-At 7:40 this morning I was driving to work, listening to KFAB radio and I heard the Strategic Air Museum placed 3000 flags as a memorial on the lawn.
-I was only a half mile away.
-I had to stop.
-On each flag was the name of each person who died that day.
+At the Strategic Air Museum in Ashland Nebraska they place 3000 flags as a memorial on the lawn.
+On each flag is the name of each person who died that day.
 As the sunlight streamed in from the east, I couldn’t help but think of that day and where I was, when the World Stopped Turning.

-I live in Nebraska, yet I’m from Connecticut and had been to the World Trade Center and been up in the Towers.
-I’ve visited the site in 2002, 2004, 2010, and 2011.
+I’m from Connecticut and had been to the World Trade Center and gone up in the Towers.
+Since then I’ve visited the site in 2002, 2004, 2010, and 2011.
 They say time heals all wounds.
 But the scars remain.
 Let’s never forget

 Let’s never forget some some never made it to work, some never made it home.
 Let’s never forget those that died, those who lost family and friends, and all the countless fireman, police officers and volunteers who gave of unselfishly gave of themselves.

 “Where Were You (When The World Stopped Turning)”

 Where were you when the world stopped turning on that September day?

 Were you in the yard with your wife and children

 Did you stand there in shock at the sight of that black smoke